 “The Handmaiden” swarms with multiple things at once: an alluring romantic period piece, a psychological sensual drama, an extended commentary on Japan’s occupation of Korea in the 1930s, a con story where the con man gets conned; more than anything, “The Handmaiden” is an accomplished, visceral cinematic exercise that packs disquieting fable of love, deception, and liberation of women that piles on expensive imagery.

 Related to Best Korean Movies: We featured The Handmaiden featured in The 25 best Non-English Films of 2016

 It’s a masterful work by Park Chan-Wook, as he puts his audiences amid a large puzzle spread all over the floor where they are forced to question every action, feel distressed by some of them, and in a very dark, hilarious way, feel greatly amused by them.

 8. Burning | Lee Chang-dong | 2018

 “Burning” is a stunning, opaque, ambiguous riddle-story, filled with uncertain turns of events.
 It’s a well-crafted film, with muted cinematography, and absolute control of its writing, as displayed in the powerful characterization and well-earned climax that you won’t see coming from five hundred miles.

-Burning featured in our list of the 25 Best Foreign films of 2018
+Related to Best Korean Movies: We featured Burning in the 25 Best Foreign films of 2018

 7. Treeless Mountain | So Yong Kim | 2008